1. Morisot’s early years

 The granddaughter of famous Rococo painter Jean-Honore Fragonard (1732-1806), Morisot grew up with art in her life.

 Berthe and Edma were enrolled in the Ecole Des Beaux Arts for three years, from 1856 to 1859.
 Berthe decided from an early age that she wanted to be an artist and applied herself with great passion at art school.
-From 1862 to 1868, she worked with Camille Corot who provided guidance and informed her stylistic development.
+From 1862 to 1868, she worked with Camille Corot (the leading landscapist of the Barizon school) who provided guidance and informed her stylistic development.

-The rise of both women was disrupted in 1869 when Edma married a naval officer and stopped painting as avidly as she had done.
+The rise of both women was disrupted in 1869 when Edma married a naval officer and took a step back from her painting.
 At this point, Berthe vowed to focus on her career and remain single for the rest of her life.

 Manet and Morisot